unionlabs/union/docs/docs/06_joining_the_testnet/index.md

 ### 1) Fill out our intake form

 You'll need to follow our instructions from the [Getting Testnet Tokens](./02_getting_tokens.md) page to get the information required to fill out our intake form.
+Once you have the information ready - continue to filling out our [Validator Intake Form](https://7xv16fh3twz.typeform.com/to/eYTMvi11).

 ### 2) Receive UNO and Create your validator